David Villar Player Props: Giants vs. Padres

-The San Francisco Giants, including David Villar and his .440 slugging percentage over his past 10 games, battle starter Yu Darvish and the San Diego Padres at Oracle Park, Wednesday at 9:45 PM ET.
+The San Francisco Giants, including David Villar and his .417 slugging percentage over his past 10 games, take on starting pitcher Blake Snell and the San Diego Padres at Oracle Park, Thursday at 3:45 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Padres.
+In his previous game he had a hitless performance (0-for-2) against the Padres.

 David Villar Game Info & Props vs. the Padres